-This allows you to make use of all the nice Laravel features, such as a built-in HTTP client, Collections or a ton of useful helper methods.
+The easiest way of using Tinkerwell is by starting the app and writing code in the default project.
+This runs the code in the integrated Laravel environment and allows you to use all the nice Laravel features, such as the built-in HTTP client, Collections or a ton of useful helper methods.

 Just paste this into your Tinkerwell editor: